namberino/namberino.github.io/content/posts/os-dev-1.md

 We'll be installing 2 tools: [*QEMU*](https://www.qemu.org/) and [*NASM*](https://nasm.us/)

 - *QEMU* is an emulator.
 It allows us to emulate our chosen processor and run programs on it.
-Since *i386* is not really used nowadays, we will use this emulator to run out operating system.
+Since *i386* is not really used nowadays, we will use this emulator to run our operating system.
 - *NASM* is an assembler.
 It allows us to compile/assemble our assembly program into *i386* binary executables.
-These binary executables are our operating system images and they will be uploaded onto *QEMU* to run.
+These binary executables will be uploaded onto *QEMU* to run.

 ## Setting up the environment